AnarDocs/LibSocWiki/pages/A_Goal_and_Strategy_for_Anarchy.md

 Fortunately for us, anarchy, humanity, and the world, many anarchists pretty much ignored the ban on imagining the future.
-[Peter Kropotkin](Peter_Kropotkin "wikilink") wrote detailed empirical studies, infused with history and theory, about how we might better arrange ourselves socially.
+[Peter Kropotkin](Peter_Kropotkin.md "wikilink") wrote detailed empirical studies, infused with history and theory, about how we might better arrange ourselves socially.
 These studies present a picture of human life so at odds with contemporary realities and the dominant culture as to